Tourism in the Philippines: Government initiatives since 2018

-Under the National Tourism Development Plan (NDTP), the Duterte administration set aside $23 billion to develop tourist infrastructure that was "not only sustainable and highly competitive in the region, but also socially responsible to propel inclusive growth".
+Under the National Tourism Development Plan (NTDP), the Duterte administration set aside $23 billion to develop tourist infrastructure that was "not only sustainable and highly competitive in the region, but also socially responsible to propel inclusive growth".
 In 2018, the Department of Tourism recorded 7.1 million foreign tourists to the Philippines that year, despite the closure of popular destination Boracay for cleanup.
-A total of 8.26 million international tourists visited the country throughout 2019, breaking the department's record and exceeding the NDTP target.
+A total of 8.26 million international tourists visited the country throughout 2019, breaking the department's record and exceeding the NTDP target.

 In January 2021, the Department of Public Works and Highways reported 120 billion was allocated from 2016 to 2021 for the construction and improvement of 4147 km of roads leading to tourist destinations, of which 2168 km were completed.
-Following a decline in tourism due to a COVID-19 border closure of two years, the administration reopened the Philippines to international tourists and stopped requiring RT-PCR tests of fully-vaccinated passengers upon arrival.
+Following a decline in tourism due to a COVID-19 border closure of two years, the administration reopened the Philippines to international tourists and stopped requiring RT-PCR tests of fully vaccinated passengers upon arrival.